shibaji7/SD_RT_SWF_Monitoring/README.md

-# NA SWF Monitoing & X-RAP Modeling
+# North America SWF Monitoing & X-RAP Modeling

 > The X-ray, Extreme Ultra Violate (EUV) radiation released during a solar X-ray flare induces electron density enhancement in the dayside D-region ionosphere[^1].
 This heightened electron density has the capacity to elevate absorption in the high frequency (HF:3-30 MHz) range, specifically between 3 and 30 MHz.
 The consequence is a reduction in signal strength, affecting shortwave radio transmissions, commonly known as shortwave fadeout, SWF.